Senator gives choking colleague Heimlich maneuver

 Washington (CNN)Democratic Sen. Claire McCaskill suffered a broken rib after choking at a Senate lunch Thursday, where her Senate colleague Joe Manchin, a West Virginia Democrat, performed the Heimlich maneuver to save her.

-A spokesperson for Manchin confirmed the event to CNN, which was first reported by The Washington Post.
+The story was first reported by The Washington Post.

+"She started choking.
+People cough, you think, well.
+And then started getting real red.
+'I can't breathe, I can't breathe,' " Manchin said Monday.
+"I was big enough and tall enough to get some leverage on her and pick her up off her feet.
+I kept jerking and jerking and jerking until she said, 'You're hurting me now.' "

+He continued: "I knew she could breathe then.
+I just go underneath her breastplate and give it all I had. ...
+We were all just so thankful.
+It was all so scary.
+You can't imagine."

+He said there were 20 to 30 Democratic senators at the lunch, including Minority Leader Chuck Schumer of New York.

+"She was in trouble before that.
+She could have choked to death," he said.
+"And you know Claire, she's tougher than nails."

-McCaskill's office confirmed that while she attended an NAACP dinner in Missouri, she told people she couldn't hug them because of a broken rib, an accident from Manchin performing the Heimlich manuever.
+McCaskill's office confirmed that while she attended an NAACP dinner in Missouri, she told people she couldn't hug them because of a broken rib, an accident from Manchin performing the Heimlich maneuver.

 "I'm really grateful to Joe -- a little bit of a sore rib for a couple of weeks is no big deal," she said in a statement provided to CNN.

-Both McCaskill and Manchin are facing tough reelection bids in their home states of Missouri and West Virginia, respectively.
+Both McCaskill and Manchin are facing tough re-election bids in their home states of Missouri and West Virginia.